epfl-ada/ada-2021-project-salazar-gang/README.md

 # Research questions
 1. How much is climate change mentioned in the news?
-2. Does the occurrence of the topic correlate with the worsening of climate change and global warning through the years?
+2. Does the occurrence of the matter in quotes increase among the years?
+Does it correlate with the aggravation of climate change ?
 3. Who talks the most about climate change?
 4. Does the political party influence the views on climate change?
 And what about the academic degree ?
 And the age ?
 5. Do scientists and politicians agree?